FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 \subsubsection{Software and Reproducibility}

-Following the recent trend of switching from R to Python for implementing statistical software~\cite{polsterl2020scikit, skglm, muzellec2022pydeseq2}, we choose Python as the base language for our implementation.
+Following the recent trend of switching from R to Python for implementing statistical software~\cite{polsterl2020scikit, skglm, muzellec2022pydeseq2}, we chose Python as the base language for our implementation.
 This choice is also motivated by the fact that most FL research implementation code is written in Python.
 We follow reference survival analysis packages implementation design choices such as \verb_lifelines_~\cite{davidson2019lifelines} and \verb_scikit-survival_~\cite{polsterl2020scikit}.
 We use the Substra software~\cite{galtier2019substra} which is an open-source software that has been audited and validated by security teams of both hospitals and pharmaceutical companies across different FL projects.
 Substra has demonstrated its ability to be deployed in real-world conditions for biomedical research purposes in the MELLODDY project~\cite{Oldenhof2023, Oldenhof2023}, as well as in the HealthChain project on breast cancer treatment response prediction~\cite{du2023federated}.

-FedECA is available as a Python package on Github\footnote{\url{https://github.com/owkin/fedeca}} for non-commercial use.
+FedECA is available as a Python package on Github: \url{https://github.com/owkin/fedeca} for non-commercial use.

-The code in this repository follows best practices such as continuous integration (CI), thorough code testing (coverage of code at $82$\% on commit \verb_480fa75_), deployed documentation using Github pages as well as the use of pre-commit hooks to help manage the repository's evolution.
+The code in this repository follows best practices such as continuous integration (CI), thorough code testing (coverage of code at $82$\% on commit \verb_a6ec22c_), deployed documentation using Github pages as well as the use of pre-commit hooks to help manage the repository's evolution.

 The availability of the code not only ensures the reproducibility of the results presented in this article as well as the possibility to audit its implementation, but also opens the possibility for other research teams to perform real-world federated ECA.